irmen/prog8/docs/source/libraries.rst

 There's stuff like ``is_emulator`` to detect if running in the emulator, and ``console_write`` to write a (iso) string to the emulator's console (stdout) etc.

-Read the `source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/emudbg.p8>`_ to see what's in there.
+Read the `emudbg source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/emudbg.p8>`_ to see what's in there.
 Information about the exposed debug registers is in the `emulator's documentation <https://github.com/X16Community/x16-emulator#debug-io-registers>`_.